mmuman/UselessSoundplayPlugins/README.md

 The .dano binary has some strings that only work with Dano-ish font overlay.

-# MouseSpectrumAnalyzer
+## MouseSpectrumAnalyzer

 An FFT following the mouse as a tooltip.

-# MenuBarSpectrumAnalyzer
+## MenuBarSpectrumAnalyzer

 Adds a little menu entry SoundPlay's window with an FFT view.

-# glSpectrumAnalyzer.GL1
+## glSpectrumAnalyzer.GL1

-a 3D spectrum analyser based on NeHe tutorials and the spectrum analyser SoundPlay sample code.
+A 3D spectrum analyser based on NeHe tutorials and the spectrum analyser SoundPlay sample code.

-# glSpectrumAnalyzer.GL2
+## glSpectrumAnalyzer.GL2

 Same as glSpectrumAnalyzer.GL1 but for the Dano GL Kit.